 If you cannot determine variable transformations that yield a linear relationship between input and output variables, you can use nonlinear structures such as Nonlinear ARX or Hammerstein-Wiener models.
-For a list of supported nonlinear model structures and when to use them, see Available Nonlinear Models in User's Guide.
+For a list of supported nonlinear model structures and when to use them, see Available Nonlinear Models.

-You can use the GUI or commands to estimate linear and nonlinear models of various structures.
+You can use the System Identification app or commands to estimate linear and nonlinear models of various structures.
 In most cases, you choose a model structure and estimate the model parameters using a single command.